Riverdale (American TV series): Popularity in Australia

-Riverdale has notably enjoyed widespread success in Australia.
-Riverdale is broadcast in the country as a Netflix Original Series hours after its US broadcast and during the late 2010s was one of the most popular shows in the country regularly entering the top 10 of the most viewed TV shows.
-For a brief time period in October 2018, Riverdale became the number 1 show in Australia.
+Riverdale notably enjoyed widespread success in Australia during its original run.
+During its original broadcast, Riverdale was broadcast in the country as a Netflix Original Series hours after its US broadcast and during the late 2010s, was one of the most popular shows in the country regularly entering the national top 10 of the most viewed TV shows.
+During the last week of October 2018 Riverdale was the number 1 show in Australia.